My Photography & Travel Guide to Lake Bled, Slovenia

 Mala Osojnica Viewpoint

 Best time: Sunrise through mid-morning.
-Combine with Ojstrica for a complete elevated session.
-Access: Continue past Ojstrica on the same trail.
-Follow signs for "Velika Osojnica" which also passes Mala Osojnica.
+Access: Free.
+Continue past Ojstrica on Trail #6; follow signs for "Velika Osojnica," which passes Mala Osojnica.

 The Heart of Bled Viewpoint